zed-industries/zed/docs/src/completions.md

 ## See also

-You may also use the Assistant Panel or the Inline Assistant to interact with language models, see [Language Model Integration](language-model-integration.md) documentation for more information.
+You may also use the Assistant Panel or the Inline Assistant to interact with language models, see the [assistant](assistant.md) documentation for more information.